 Even though your body does most of the work, proper aftercare is an important part of this procedure.

 Do not smoke while healing.
-Blow your nose as little as possible for a week for best results.
-Sneezing is a big risk factor, so if you need to, do it with your mouth open.
+Blow your nose as little as possible for a week for the best results.
+Sneezing is a significant risk factor, so if you need to, do it with your mouth open.
 This helps alleviate pressure on your sinuses.

-You may also get a prescription for chlorhexidine mouthwash to use after the surgery.
+You may also be prescribed chlorhexidine mouthwash to use after surgery.
 You may need some OTC pain medicine.

-A check-up appointment will be scheduled to make sure the material is merging with your bone.
-If the stitches that were applied are not self-dissolving, they will be removed.
+A check-up appointment will be scheduled to ensure the material is integrating with your bone.
+If the applied stitches are not self-dissolving, they will be removed.

-Full sinus lift recovery lasts 6 months at minimum but may take up to a year.
+Full sinus lift recovery lasts at least 6 months but may take up to a year.
 A lateral sinus lift usually heals for longer than an osteotome one.

 Symptoms of a sinus lift complication

 The sinus lift success rate is just higher than 95%.
-If you adhere to proper aftercare, risks are minimal.
+If you follow proper aftercare, the risks are minimal.
 Nonetheless, there is always a possibility that something might go wrong.

 The most common complications after a sinus lift are:

 The first two are usually treated by using antibiotics.
-An infection makes itself apparent by significant inflammation, fevering, and bleeding that lasts for longer than 10 days after the surgery.
+An infection becomes apparent by significant inflammation, fever, and bleeding that persist for more than 10 days after surgery.

 Membrane perforation can happen during the surgery.
-It is important to always go with an experienced surgeon and adhere to instructions carefully.
+It is important always to choose an experienced surgeon and to follow instructions carefully.

 The grafting material can move when you sneeze.
-If you are prone to allergies, the procedure is likely to be scheduled during a time when they are not acting up.
+If you are prone to allergies, the procedure is likely to be scheduled when they are not acting up.
 This minimizes the risk.

 Oroantral fistula is an opening between the sinus and the mouth that does not heal properly.
-Bone sequestration happens when the graft material doesn’t ossify as expected.
+Bone sequestration occurs when the graft material fails to ossify as expected.
 Both of these are serious problems and should be dealt with by a professional.

-If hemorrhaging, swelling, or significant pain lasts longer than two days, contact an emergency dental office.
+If hemorrhaging, swelling, or significant pain persists for more than 2 days, contact an emergency dental office.
 Antibiotics or topical nasal corticosteroids might be prescribed to avoid infection and congestion.
 Otherwise, a check-up visit will determine whether everything is going as it should be.

 It is possible to avoid sinus lift surgery by considering zygomatic implants.